 Urban waste recycling in Ghana: Creating and capturing value (CapVal)

 The project, CapVal, proposes three resource recovery and reuse solutions that have a high potential to incentivize local sanitation planning and management in Ghana, reduce waste transport costs, support the lifetime of landfills, and reduce environmental impacts: 1.
-Through the establishment of a co-composting facility in the Yilo-Krobo Municipal Assembly (Eastern Region), Jekora Ventures Ltd. will annually transform 5,000m3 faecal sludge and 300 tonnes of organic solid wastes into 200 tons of safe pelletized compost ("Jekora Fortifer”).
-2. Given that high dependence on wood and charcoal and their negative impact on forest resources and health of women and children, we will convert organic solid waste into low-cost fuel (briquettes) for use by households and institutions.
-The 1,000 tonnes / year briquette plant will be sited at Koumbi City (around Afienya / Shai hills in Shai Osudoku District of the Greater Accra region).
-IWMI will adapt existing technology and optimize the production process for the local context, allowing JV Company Ltd. to transform 2,900 tonnes /annum of organic solid waste ("JV Briquettes").
+Through the establishment of a co-composting facility in the Yilo-Krobo Municipal Assembly (Eastern Region), Jekora Ventures Ltd. will annually transform 5,000m3 faecal sludge and 300 tonnes of organic solid wastes into 200 tons of safe compost ("Jekora Fortifer?).
+2. Given the high dependence on wood and charcoal and their negative impact on forest resources and health of women and children, we will convert organic solid waste into low-cost fuel (briquettes) for use by households and institutions.
+The 1,000 tonnes/year briquette plant will also be sited at Yilo-Krobo Municipal Assembly (Eastern Region).
+IWMI will adapt existing technology and optimize the production process for the local context, allowing Jekora Ventures Ltd. to transform 1,800 tonnes/year of organic solid waste into non-carbonised briquettes.
 In addition to job creation and improvement in environmental sanitation, this enterprise will increase access of households to clean energy with long term positive impact on forest resources.
-3. Our third intervention is in wastewater-fed aquaculture based on studies by IWMI and partners on the potential for the production of African catfish in well-treated wastewater.
+3. Our third intervention is in treated wastewater-fed aquaculture, based on studies by IWMI and partners on the potential for the production of African catfish in well-treated wastewater.
 CapVal proposes to validate this business case with a proof of concept at the Chirapatre wastewater treatment plant in Kumasi, in collaboration with the Kumasi Metropolitan Assembly (KMA).
 Proceeds from the business will be fed back into the maintenance of the treatment plant.
-All three interventions will be supported by appropriate capacity development of the private and public sectors.
+All three interventions will be supported by the appropriate capacity development of the private and public sectors.